NeonGeckoCom/chatbot-core/README.md

 It is recommended to create a module for each of your bots.
 You should use subdirectories, each containing `__init__.py` that includes your `ChatBot` as well as any supporting configuration files, etc. You may also organize this as a directory of .py files that each contain a bot (these bots cannot be managed with the [utilities](#commandline-utilities) included with this package).
-To run multiple bots on the [Klat](https://klat.com) network, the directory names for each bot should correspond to a registered [Klat](https://klat.com) username and your bot users should use the same password.
 Below are example file structures for each of these cases.

 ```
 my_bots